Trump and the Canadian Tariffs

 Canadian economists are speculating that his proposed 25% tariffs could create hundreds of thousands of lost jobs and lower Canadian’s standard even further.
 Toronto’s unemployment rate is currently 8.2% and could rocket this year.
 Ontario may be the key target of Trump Tariffs with hundreds of thousands of jobs lost.
 Here’s Premier Doug Ford’s response:

 Current tariffs on Canadian products such as aluminum, steel, and softwood lumber have also hurt Canada’s economy.
-In terms of loyalty to the US/Canada relationship, Canada hasn’t pursued international trade relations and its made it too reliant on the US.

 See more on US stock market predictions, US dollar forecast, and the US inflation forecast.